Quelle taille de biberon choisir pour bébé ? - Élhée

 The size of the bottle is first decided based on age

-Choosing the size of bottle for your baby is an important decision that evolves with his age and nutritional needs.
+Choosing the size of the bottle for your baby is an important decision that evolves with his age and nutritional needs.
 Choosing the right bottle size means above all ensuring that your child receives the appropriate quantity of milk to support his growth and development.

 The size recommendations in the table below will allow you to understand at a glance which bottle to choose, depending on the age of your baby: